 \end{corollary} Let $r=0$ and $\mathcal{B}$ be the set of all $(g+2)$-subsets of $[m]$.
-Then $([m],\mathcal{B})$ is a $(g+1)$-$(m,g+2,k-1)$ design with property $(P)$ (in fact, each block is distinct).
+Then $([m],\mathcal{B})$ is a $(g+1)$-$(m,g+2,k-1)$ design with property $(P)$ (in fact, the design is simple -- each block is distinct).
 Therefore the hypotheses of Corollary~\ref{cor:ifdesignexists} are satisfied.
-Thus Theorem 1 of Bujit\'as and Tuza~\cite{tuza3} is a special case of Corollary~\ref{cor:ifdesignexists}.
+This shows that Theorem~1 of Bujt\'as and Tuza~\cite{tuza3} is a special case of Corollary~\ref{cor:ifdesignexists}.